 At the Ko`a Kea Hotel & Resort: 2251 Poipu Road, Koloa 877-276-0768 Red Salt website

-Recently featured on Food Network, this grown-up eatery by Executive Chef and Kauai native Noelani Planas, serves up elevated seafood and local produce.
+Recently featured on Food Network, this exquisite eatery is located near Poipu Beach, where Executive Chef and Kauai native Noelani Planas showcases her mastery over elevated seafood dishes and fresh produce.
 Enjoy modern dishes like vanilla bean-seared mahi mahi, coconut curry bisque and a silky ahi tartare.
-The vast palm tree-lined ocean view is a marvel, and you may find yourself lingering as you feed each other spoonfuls of caramel glazed passion fruit cheesecake.
+The vast palm tree-lined ocean view is a marvel, and you may find yourself lingering as you feed each other spoonfuls of caramel-glazed passion fruit cheesecake.
 Mmmmm.

 3610 Rice St, Lihue (808) 246-9599 Duke’s Kauai website

 With its palm-studded view across Kalapaki Beach and throwback vibe to the Hawaii of yore, you half expect Elvis Presley to pull up a chair here and serenade you while you dine.
-And as he crooned his Blue Hawaii classic, “I can’t help falling in love with you . . . ” you would find the lyrics oddly applicable to the slow-roasted prime rib and glazed lobster tail you’re enjoying.
+Offering a diverse menu that features dishes like slow-roasted prime rib, coconut shrimp, and glazed lobster tail, you’re sure to find something to delight your palate.
+And as he crooned his Blue Hawaii classic, “I can’t help falling in love with you . . . ” you would find the lyrics oddly applicable to the marvelous dishes you’re enjoying.
 “Thank you.
 Thank you very much.”

 Honorable Mention: The Holoholo Grill

 At Koloa Landing Resort, 2641 Poipu Rd, Koloa (808) 742-2538 Holoholo Grill website